• Skip to primary navigation

 Aloe Vera

 Aloe plants are super easy to grow.
 If you have any houseplants there's probably a good chance that you have an aloe plant.
 Perfect in the kitchen for burns.
-In South Africa, you may find it hanging above entrances of homes for good luck.
+In South Africa, you may find it hanging above the entrances of homes for good luck.

 Basil